Zettergren-Courses/EP501_matlab/README.md

 ### Numerical linear algebra

-1.  located in ./linear\_algebra/Ch1.m
+1. Located in ./linear\_algebra/Ch1.m
 2. Illustrates and checks various methods for solving matrix problems
 3.  contains functions for Gaussian elimination (Gauss\_elim.m) and backsubstitution (backsub.m)
-4.  contains examples of simple elimination (simple\_elim\_example.m) and Gaussian elimination (Gauss\_elim\_example.m)
+4. Contains examples of simple elimination (simple\_elim\_example.m) and Gaussian elimination (Gauss\_elim\_example.m)
-5.  contains examples of iterative solutions to systems of equations (Jacobi\_example.m)
+5. Contains examples of iterative solutions to systems of equations (Jacobi\_example.m)

 ### Nonlinear equations

-1.  located in ./nonlinear_eqns
+1. Located in ./nonlinear_eqns
 2. Contains examples illustrating solutions of various nonlinear equations and systems
 3. Contains examples of interval halving (interval\_halving.m), false position (false\_position.m), Newton's method for a single variable equation (Newton\_Rhapson.m), and Newton's method for a 2D equation (Newton\_Rhapson2D.m).
 4. Contains various functions for exact Newton's method in 1D (newton\_exact.m) and 2D (newton2D\_exact.m)
 5. Contains objective function which can be used as examples to demonstrate root finding algorithms (objfun*.m)

+### Polynomials and fitting

+1. Located in ./polynomials
+2. Contains examples of direct and approximate polynomial fits to data
+3. Contains various examples of direct fitting (direct\_fit.m), linear least squares (least\_squares.m), and bilinear/spline interpolation (interpolation\_examples.m).

 ## Codes not yet updated as of FA2020 semester

-### Polynomials and fitting

-1.  located in ./polynomials
-2.  contains examples of direct and approximate polynomial fits to data
-3.  contains test data for some homework problems

 ### Numerical differentiation and integration